 Full training blueprints are streamlined by prioritizing common denominators that will lay a foundation for the success of many different behavior modification and training plans.
-These blueprints are used by professional trainers and organizations internationally, and the feedback by the Foundation Style Dog Training Community is used to update the system.
-The systems can only live by the trials and success of many that help create the most current version.
+These blueprints are used by professional trainers and government organizations internationally.
+Feedback from the Foundation Style Dog Training Community is regularly used to update these and improve upon training plans.
+These systems can only live by the trials and successes of many that help create the most current version.
 Currently we are teaching version 4.0.

 Built for Reliability

 Liability is always an important concern when it comes to the performance of a working dog, and reliability often means the difference between life and death for a dog.
 When dealing with aggressive dogs, the prevention of injury to both people and other animals is a serious matter.
 Therefore, K9-1 utilizes the best combination of scientifically proven reinforcement schedules and principles for both encouraging and discouraging behaviors.
-Used in conjunction, this produces the most scientifically reliable training possible for an ever changing real world environment.
+Used in conjunction, this produces the most scientifically reliable training possible for the demanding, ever-changing real-world environment.

 Command Structure Optimization

 Communication through a comprehensive, fair, and predictable command structure is essential to reap the full benefits of a proper handler/canine relationship.
-Missing pieces or sloppy command structures cause countless side-effects that may not be obvious in a controlled training environment, but will show its face during live deployments when the communication is needed most.
-Not only should command structures communicate attention, right, wrong, and clearly what is commanded, it should also incorporate scientific rules to obtain the highest possible reliability.
+Missing pieces or sloppy command structures cause countless side-effects that may not be obvious in a controlled training environment, but will show up during live deployments, when the communication is needed most.
+Not only should a command structure clearly communicate what is being asked, attention, right, and wrong, it should also incorporate scientific rules to obtain the highest possible reliability.

 It is in the Training

 Not only must the dog present well as a trained dog, but the process in which it is trained MUST include proper scientific principles taught in the correct order.
-Done correctly a dog has a smooth training experience and is prepared to understand all the benefits of obeying a trained handler with more comprehensive command structures.
+If done correctly, the dog will have a smooth training experience and will all the benefits of obeying a trained handler with more comprehensive command structures.
 Done in the wrong order, or without significant attention, a finished dog will show side effects.
 This will limit the depth of understanding the dog has about the training and will ultimately affect the handler’s performance with the dog.
 Quality control helps with the process of pinpointing side effects from skipped or incomplete training steps.

 The Gold Standard

-- General: Training should aim for interventions that are generally applicable; the methods should work in different environments, apply to more than one specific behavior, and have long-lasting effects.
+General: Training should aim for interventions that are generalizable; the methods should work in different environments, apply to more than one specific behavior, and have long-lasting effects.